geotools/geotools/docs/user/library/coverage/jdbc/index.rst

 Mapping of table and attribute names
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Since there a lot of naming conventions in different enterprises, I is not idea to force the use of predefined table and attribute names.
+Since there a lot of naming conventions in different enterprises, it is not ideal to force the use of predefined table and attribute names.
 In our example, the names of the spatial and tile tables is selectable, the name of the meta table and all the attribute names were assumed.
 The mapping of these names is part of the XML configuration.
 The corresponding XML fragment shows the mapping of the assumed names.

 A sample XML fragment file **mapping.xml.inc**::